-This week we are lifting up two important days that raise awareness of violence against women and girls.
-February 6 was the “International Day of Zero Tolerance for Female Genital Mutilation (FGM)”, a UN-sponsored day.
-And February 14 is “One Billion Rising”, a movement to stop violence against women.
+This week we are lifting up an important day that raises awareness of violence against women and girls.
+February 6 is the “International Day of Zero Tolerance for Female Genital Mutilation (FGM)”.

 Author, advocate and friend of LPGM Juliet Cutler writes about the complicated topic of FGM in her book, Among the Maasai, which recounts the two years she spent as a volunteer teacher at the first school for Maasai girls in Tanzania.

 Juliet has been instrumental in working with partners in Tanzania and LPGM to create a Safe House in Tanzania where girls who fear gender-based violence, including FGM, can find assistance and refuge.

 Among the Maasai addresses the careful consideration required from outsiders who seek to bring awareness and change to a culture not their own.
 She reveals the important role that education can play in empowering young women to address gender-based violence and harmful practices within their own cultures.